yasirbhutta/yasirbhutta.github.io/canva/index.md

 Infographics are a powerful tool for communicating information in a visually appealing and easy-to-understand way.
 They combine text, data visualizations like charts and graphs, and images to present complex information quickly and clearly.

+Infographics are a versatile tool that can be used for various purposes, including:

+- Presenting complex data
+- Simplifying scientific concepts
+- Telling a story
+- Raising awareness
+- Promoting a product or service

 **Benefits of using infographics:**

 - **Improved information retention:** People are more likely to remember information presented in an infographic than text alone.